Historic Rail to Trail though Idaho and Montana

 The Employee Experience

 Every day is an adventure on the Route of the Hiawatha!
 This is a dynamic and fast-paced environment with guest service at the four-front of our operations.
 Surrounded by the beautiful Bitterroot Mountains and lacking the modern convivence of cell service our staff are a resource for all guests as we ride the trail to aid out visitors.

 Our staff needs to be outgoing, resourceful, problem-solvers and outdoor-oriented as most are expected to spend the majority of the day outside.

 Room and Board

 Housing is available for those who qualify.
 This shared dorm-style conversion does have a full kitchen, Wifi, Cable TV, and washer and dryer on the property.
 Rooms are shared with shared bathrooms.
 Day rates and Monthly rates are available.
-Housing is on the Idaho side in Mullan, ID.
+Housing is on the Idaho side in Mullan, ID or Osburn, ID.